-In general, you’ll want a score of 661 or higher to qualify for most conventional car loans and to obtain the best interest rates.
+You’ll generally want a score of 661 or higher to qualify for most conventional car loans and obtain the best interest rates.

-In the second quarter of 2021, the average credit score for a used-car loan or lease was 665, while the average score for a new-car loan or lease was 732, according to Experian’s State of the Automotive Finance Market quarter 2 report.
+In the fourth quarter of 2022, the average credit score for a used car loan or lease was 678, while the average score for a new-car loan or lease was 738, according to Experian’s State of the Automotive Finance Market fourth-quarter report.2

 Here are the average interest rates you can expect depending on your credit score.

-Clearly, having a higher credit score will get you the best terms and the lowest interest rates.
-And this can save you a ton of money as you repay your loan.
-If your credit score is subprime or worse, it’s probably a better idea to work on building your credit before applying for a car loan.
+Having a higher credit score will get you the best terms and the lowest interest rates.
+This can save you a significant amount of money as you repay your loan.

+If your credit score is subprime or worse, it’s better to work on building your credit before applying for a car loan.

-If you want to build your credit score or improve it, you first need to understand how credit works.
+If you want to build or improve your credit score, you first need to understand how credit works.
 Lenders typically use the FICO® Score or VantageScore credit-scoring models when considering whether to approve your car loan application.
-FICO Score is a specific credit scoring model, but it helps to understand how it works so you’ll know which areas of your credit report to focus on.
+The FICO Score is a specific credit scoring model, but it helps to understand how it works so you’ll know which areas of your credit report to focus on.

-According to MyFico, credit scores are calculated by using these 5 main factors:
+According to MyFico, credit scores are calculated using these five main factors:3